ypid/typesetting/src/latex-git-log/README.md

     Options:

-      --author          set this if you want the author included --startcommit     set the start value of count commit --width           set the width in cm of the commit message field in the LaTeX table --git-c-add       set an base URL to link to a commit --user            set a github user to derive the base URL
+      --author          set this if you want the author included --width           set the width in cm of the commit message field in the LaTeX table --git-c-add       set an base URL to link to a commit --user            set a github user to derive the base URL